How to DIY shutters for the enhanced comfort and beauty of your home

 Paint the window frame and the louvres before installing.
 Allow it all to dry, then insert the frame in the window, securing it with wood screws.
 Attach the louvre hinges to the mounting plates on all of the frame windows.
-If you need help in installing your DIY shutters, you can hire local handymen to get the job done for you.

 Building shutters to improve your home